antarctica/lantern/docs/exporters.md

 - exporting to a local path using `export()`
 - and/or publishing to a remote service (typically [AWS S3](/docs/architecture.md#amazon-s3)) using `publish()`

-Exporters that access Records use a callable from a [Store](/docs/architecture.md#stores) to get Records by file identifier as needed.
-A `selected_identifiers` property typically controls which Records are output, allowing for full or partial site builds.
+Exporters that access Records use a callable from a [Store](/docs/architecture.md#stores) to select single or multiple Records as needed.
+A `selected_identifiers` property MAY control which Records are output, for partial site builds.

-> [!TIP]
-> The [Site Exporter](#site-exporter) sets selected identifiers in relevant (sub-)exporters via the `select()` method.

 ### Trusted publishing

-To restrict access to [Administrative Metadata](/docs/data-model.md#item-administrative-metadata) the admin tab is only shown if the `trusted` [Export](/docs/data-model.md#export-metadata) flag is set to true (default is false).
+Access to [Administrative Metadata](/docs/data-model.md#item-administrative-metadata) (such as the admin tab of [Catalogue Item](/docs/data-model.md#catalogue-items) outputs) is controlled by the `trusted` [Export](/docs/data-model.md#export-metadata) flag, which defaults to false (disabled).

 > [!CAUTION]
-> Access control MUST be used for any publishing locations where the trusted flag is set to true.
+> Access control MUST be used for any outputs created where the `trusted` flag is true.

 ## Exporters configuration